swiftlang/swift-package-manager/README.md

             swiftpm/Utilities/bootstrap --swiftc path/to/snapshot/usr/bin/swiftc --sbt path/to/snapshot/usr/bin/swift-build-tool

    `swiftc` and `swift-build-tool` are both executables provided as part of Swift downloadable snapshots, *they are **not** built from the sources in this repository*.

+   Please note, that the 2.2 release snapshot does not come with `swift-build-tool`, either download the *development* snapshot or build your own copy of `swift-llbuild`.

 3. Using the Xcode Project in [Support](Support), this option requires:
    * Xcode 7.3 (beta)